cornell-ece4750/ece4750-S01-linux/docs/index.md

  - Author: Christopher Batten
  - Date: August 26, 2022
- - Distilled by Cecilio C. Tamarit (August 23, 2023)
+ - Adapted for distillment and humor by Cecilio C. Tamarit (August 23, 2023)

 **Table of Contents**